-EC 1365 September 1990 \$1.00
+EC 1365 Revised September 1991 \$1.00

-The information in this publication is for federal employees under the Civil Service Retirement Systems (CSRS) or the Federal Employees Retirement System (FERS).
+OR HEO/ExS .4C49 :1365 /991 Nielson.
+Norma L. - 6.3 Pension benefits or life insurance for the surviving The information in this publication is for federal employees under the Civil Service Retirement Systems (CSRS) or the Federal Employees Retirement System (FERS).
 This publication discusses planning for the financial needs of the retiree's spouse.
 It does not provide a detailed explanation of all the provisions of the retirement plans.
 More complete information about your retirement plan is available from the personnel officer in your agency.

-The information in this publication is based on legislation enacted through September 1, 1990.
+The information in this publication is based on legislation enacted through September 1, 1991.